Approximating class approach for empirical processes of dependent sequences indexed by functions: Examples of classes of functions

-\ExSec{Indicators of Rectangles}{1} Here, we consider $\X=\R^d$.
-In its classical form, the empirical process is defined by the class of indicator functions of left infinite rectangles, i.e.\ the class $\{ 1_{(-\infty,t]} : t\in\R^d \}$, where $(-\infty,t]$ denotes the set of points $x$ such that\footnote{On $\R^d$, we use the partial order : $x\le t$ if and only if $x_i\le t_i$ for all $i=1,\dots,d$.} $x\le t$.
-Under similar assumptions as in the present paper, this case was treated by \citet{DehDur11}.
-We will see that Theorem~\ref{th:ep-clt} covers the results of that paper.
+Here, we consider $\X=\R^d$.
+In its classical form, the empirical process is defined by the class of indicator functions of left infinite rectangles, that is, the class $\{ 1_{(-\infty,t]}\dvt t\in\R^d \}$, where $(-\infty,t]$ denotes the set of points $x$ such that\footnote{On $\R^d$, we use the partial order: $x\le t$ if and only if $x_i\le t_i$ for all $i=1,\ldots,d$.} $x\le t$.
+Under similar assumptions as in the present paper, this case was treated by Dehling and Durieu \cite{DehDur11}.
+We will see that Theorem \ref{thep-clt} covers the results of that paper.

 The following proposition gives an upper bound for the bracketing number of the larger class

 where $(t,u]$ denotes the rectangle which consists of the points $x$ such that $t<x$ and $x\le u$.